Gathering Data#

 If you want to write your own crawler class but use LangSearch’s built-in pipelines, your crawler should return

-items which contain the Scrapy Response
+items which contain the Scrapy Response object in the key response.

 Restricting the crawl to a particular domain#